ryanphuang/e8/readme.md

 - Interrupts (future plan): Inside a VM, there will be events, but there will be no interrupt handlers.
-A VM can suspend itself and wake up on an interrupt event, so a VM can be event driven, but code execution will not be forced to suspend.
+A VM can suspend itself and wake up on an interrupt event, so a VM can be event driven, but code execution will not be forced to suspend and continue at another program counter.
 A previledged VM, however, can simulate interrupt handling on its child VMs, if it is desired to.
 - Language support: The project (simulator, assembler, compiler) is written in golang, and I plan to implement a subset of golang that compiles to `e8`, the assembler and the compiler will be ported to that subset language later in